xpack/web-jekyll/pages/dev-tools/qemu-arm/index.md

 original **qemu-system-arm**, but it does not include the large Arm cores, being focused only on Cortex-M cores.

+xPack QEMU Arm is mainly intended for running tests, mainly unit tests.
-The main compatibility requirement for the emulator was to support all devices addressed during the standard CMSIS initialisations, which generally refer to PLL & clock settings.
+As such, the main compatibility requirement for the emulator was to support all devices addressed during the standard CMSIS initialisations, which generally refer to PLL & clock settings.

 The next requirement was to fully support the GPIOs, at the level of allowing one or more LEDs to blink.

+{% include note.html content="Emulating USARTs is not supported.
+To get messages out of the emulated target, use ITM or semihosting." %}

 ### SysTick